RoboticsKnowledgebase/mrsd-software-bootcamp/ros/ros2_docker.md

     usr@host:~$ cd basic_ws
     ```

 1. Run the following to start a Docker container with a directory bound-mounted from the host into the container

+    If you're not using an image, run
     ```bash
-    usr@host:~/basic_ws$ docker run -it -v /usr/basic_ws/:/root/basic_ws/ --name ros2_foxy_basic ros:foxy
+    usr@host:~/basic_ws$ docker run -it -v /home/usr/basic_ws/:/home/dino/basic_ws/ --name ros2_foxy_basic ros:foxy
+    ```
+    If you're using an image, run
+    ```bash
+    usr@host:~/basic_ws$ docker run -it -v /home/usr/basic_ws/:/home/dino/basic_ws --name ros2_foxy_basic ros2-foxy-dino
     ```
     This does the following:
     - `docker run`: Starts a new Docker container.